 Connect all products in the unit to real world applications reflecting the concept, generalizations and topic.
 The above is an example of how this might be accomplished.

 Conflict can be internal or external.
 Relationships can be unifying or dividing.

 Self-sacrifice is necessary for growth.
-Change is necessary for growth.

 Relationships change over time.
-Conflict generates change.